 To recap, the snowlandia winter week experience features:

 We welcome curiosity and enthusiasm, but no previous experience is required in any of these areas.
 Also, specialized gear such as skis and snowshoes will be provided.

 Times: We will meet each morning between 8:45 a.m. and 9:00 a.m. , enjoy cozy indoor time together between 11:00 a.m. and 1:00 p.m. and wrap up between 4:00p.m - 4:15 p.m. each day.

-Cost: The program cost of $180.00* ($45.00/day) includes learning materials, mentorship from qualified outdoor and environmental educators and an insider look at examples of sustainable design in Saskatoon.
-Participants must provide their own lunch, snacks, bike, helmet and lock.
+Cost: The program cost of $265.00 ($66.00/day) includes learning materials, access to the specialized outdoor gear we will be using and mentorship from qualified outdoor educators.
+Participants must provide their own lunch, snacks and warm clothing.

-Accessibility Cost: $25.00 Our partner organization, SaskOutdoors will subsidize the cost of two participants who identify as Indigenous, newcomers to Canada, or living in low income families.
-The goal of these two subsidized spots is to increase the accessibility of the program.
-Please note, SaskOutdoors would like participants making use of this support to follow up with a letter sharing about their Nature Playcare experience.
+Accessibility Cost: $100.00 ($25.00/day) Our partner organization, SaskOutdoors will subsidize the cost of three female 10 & 11 year old participants who identify as Indigenous, newcomers to Canada, or living in low income families.
+The goal of these three subsidized spots is to increase the accessibility of the program.
+Please note, SaskOutdoors would like participants making use of this support to follow up with a letter sharing about their Snowlandia experience.

 Requirements: Participants need to have warm winter clothes such as snowpants, jacket, winter boots and long underwear/base layers to be comfortable outdoors.
 This is an active program and participants should be in good physical condition to enjoy themselves (e.g. able to comfortably run for 15 minutes and walk for 60 minutes).

 Registration: Thank-you for your patience.
 We have now confirmed all the details with our partner organization and are ready to accept participants!

 Registered participants will receive a detailed information package in late January/early February.